 raindrops

-It’s not your fault if you feel stuck.
-Depression is not a weakness or a moral failure.
+Culture stigmas exist but depression like another feelings, is not a moral failure.
 It’s a signal that needs attention.
 It’s a bit like a check engine light on the car dashboard coming on and saying, something under the hood needs attention.

 What often makes things harder is how we try to manage it alone.
 We adapt to it, we function through it, and tell ourselves, “Its getting better, I’m fine.”
 We try to cope with the hopeless, ashamed, unloved or afraid feelings.
 Even positive life changes –like a new job, a baby, or an achievement– can touch off old or unresolved feelings.